Epilepsy & Seizures

 Collagen VI disorders are often suspected on clinical grounds.
 Serum creatine kinase levels may be normal or mildly elevated.
 Electromyography is not of clinical value.
 An anteroposterior pelvic x-ray may be helpful to demonstrate hip dislocation.

-When performed, magnetic resonance imaging (MRI) of the leg muscle may show selective involvement of various muscles correlating with the severity of these disorders on the spectrum (21).
-At the thigh and calf muscle levels respectively, Ullrich congenital muscular dystrophy is characterized by diffuse involvement with selective relative sparing of the anteromedial muscles and more diffuse changes than in Bethlem myopathy, but similar peripheral involvement of the gastrocnemii.
+When performed, magnetic resonance imaging (MRI) of the leg muscle may show selective involvement of various muscles correlating with the severity of these disorders on the spectrum (22).
+At the thigh and calf muscle levels, respectively, Ullrich congenital muscular dystrophy is characterized by diffuse involvement with selective relative sparing of the anteromedial muscles and more diffuse changes than in Bethlem myopathy but similar peripheral involvement of the gastrocnemii.
 Bethlem myopathy is characterized by peripheral involvement more obvious in vasti and internal signal in the rectus and peripheral involvement of the gastrocnemii.
+Similar features can be seen on ultrasound, which can also be used to monitor disease progression (34).

 Targeted gene testing may be performed in cases in which a collagen VI disorder is suspected.
 Muscle-specific panels as well as whole exome or whole genome sequencing, sometimes with confirmatory Sanger sequencing, are other options for demonstrating the underlying mutations in collagen VI.

 Treatment is supportive and symptomatic.
 Physical rehabilitation programs, prevention of respiratory tract infections and respiratory insufficiency with noninvasive ventilatory interventions, and dietary support are essential.
-Nocturnal hypoxemia, left unsupported by overnight ventilation, can be fatal by the teenage years (23).
+Nocturnal hypoxemia, left unsupported by overnight ventilation, can be fatal by the teenage years (24).
 It has been suggested that the evaluation of initial maximum motor ability can help in appropriately directing supportive and proactive care (27).
+Surgical management of hip dislocation and scoliosis may also be appropriate.

 There is no knowledge about the risks of pregnancy for the mother or the fetus.